- To work with colleagues on curriculum development and the advancement of relevant discipline areas within the university.

 - To undertake student tutoring and support.

-- To carry out other activities in support of the academic work of the College.
+- To carry out a limited number of additional activities in support of the academic work of the department.

 Teaching and Learning Support

-- To engage in teaching on pre and post registration programmes as determined by the Deputy Head of School.
+- To engage in teaching on undergraduate and/or postgraduate level programmes as determined by the Deputy Head of School.
 The range of teaching duties may change from time to time.

-- Take responsibility for the design, content and delivery of specific areas of teaching and learning and for the quality of teaching delivered.
+- Contribute to the design, content and delivery of specific areas of teaching and learning and to the quality of teaching delivered.

 - Collaborate with colleagues in the continuous review and development of the School’s programmes.

-- Ensure that outcomes of scholarly activity and/or professional practice are appropriately disseminated in peer reviewed outlets.
+- Ensure that outcomes of scholarly activity are appropriately disseminated

-- Participate in academic activities with industry and other external partners.
+- Develop involvement in academic activities with industry and other external partners.